Brunei stoning: Which places have the death penalty for gay sex?

 In a number countries, legal challenges could bring about change:

-- In Kenya, the high court is due to rule on whether to decriminalise homosexuality
+- In Kenya, the High Court is due to rule on whether to decriminalise homosexuality, on 24 May

 - In Jamaica, laws criminalising gay relations are facing a challenge

-Gay marriage is now legal in 25 countries worldwide, says ILGA.
+Gay marriage is now legal in 26 countries worldwide, the ILGA says.

 Countries where gay marriage is now legal: